NSHE Fostering Success Initiative

 (702) 522-7035

-Laura, who serves all seven degree-granting NSHE institutions, is the NSHE System Administration (Chancellor’s Office) contact for the systemwide NSHE Fostering Success Initiative and NSHE Foster Youth Fee Waiver.
+Laura, who serves all 7 degree-granting NSHE institutions, is the NSHE System Administration (Chancellor’s Office) contact for the systemwide NSHE Fostering Success Initiative and NSHE Foster Youth Fee Waiver.
 Please direct any questions related to the initiative and/or the fee waiver policy/requirements to Laura.

 NSHE Foster Youth Fee Waiver Contacts